Initiators Fellowship Program

 2017-2018 Initiator Fellows Deckert, Greder, Ibrahim, Nystrom

-Four Central Minnesotans have been named to the first cohort of the Initiators Fellowship program—a two-year initiative that surrounds emerging entrepreneurs with training, financial support and mentorship as they develop a business or social enterprise venture that contributes to thriving communities in Central Minnesota and beyond.
+Four Central Minnesotans were named to the first cohort of the Initiators Fellowship program—a two-year initiative that surrounds emerging entrepreneurs with training, financial support and mentorship as they develop a business or social enterprise venture that contributes to thriving communities in Central Minnesota and beyond.

 Annie Deckert will pursue the expansion of her economic development enterprise, the Decklan Group, to create affordable services for small and pre-startup businesses.